ONLINE HELP

 This display mask is displayed when the control is in read-only or when the control does not have focus.

-The DisplayMask property applies to:
+The DisplayMask property is applied:

 • Numeric, Currency, Date, Time and Duration edit controls.